 Based on a review of filings received by it and a representation from Company officers and directors, the Company believes that all filing requirements applicable to Company officers and directors were met for fiscal 2003.

-By Order of the Board of Directors /s/ John M. Anglin John M. Anglin Secretary
+By Order of the Board of Directors John M. Anglin, Secretary